DecisionPad Specifications

 - Values can be assigned in the worksheet view with drop down menus, with a slider or button set, or typed in for numerical or keyword scales

-- Weights can be set with sliders or buttons
+- Weights can be set with sliders, buttons or by typing values

 - Sensitivity Analysis:

-- Impact indicators shown as up/down arrows on matrix cells indicating the ones having the most effect on the decision
+- Impact indicators shown either as up/down arrows on matrix cells indicating the ones having the most effect on the decision or bar graph sparks or the score contributions

-- Unknown values show up as a score range
+- Unknown values show up a score range of possible outcomes

 Reports: